 - Rowan Kerrick Plays Songs From 'Foolish' EP At CPR's OpenAir

 Snail Mail stopped by the CPR Performance Studio before a concert at Denver's Larimer Lounge.
 She played some songs from "Lush" and spoke with Scott Carney about how films like "Freaky Friday" and "School of Rock" inspired her, taking guitar lessons from Mary Timony of Helium and Ex Hex, and the emotional honesty in her lyrics.

-Stream the session and watch Snail Mail perform "Pristine" above.
+Stream the session and watch Snail Mail perform "Pristine" above (Update: Audio is no longer available).
 Watch more videos below, and check out our Inside Track feature with the band.

 - "Heat Wave"